wpengine/faustjs/examples/next/custom-toolbar/README.md

 To view the toolbar, make sure you have completed the Getting Started steps and then click `Login`.
 After you are logged in and authenticated you will see the toolbar at the top of the template.

 ### Troubleshooting

-If you don't see the toolbar and have already authenticated, make sure you have `experimentalToolbar` set to `true` in the `faust.config.js` file.
+If you don't see the toolbar and have already authenticated, make sure you have `experimentalToolbar` set to `true` in the [faust.config.js](./faust.config.js) file.

+## Customize the Example Plugin

+To customize the example plugin, go to the [CustomToolbar.tsx](./plugins/CustomToolbar.tsx) and experiment.

 ## References